theislab/scaling_flow/docs/index.rst

 =====================
 .. module:: cellflow

-:mod:`cellflow` is a framework for modeling perturbation screens with single cell readouts.
+:mod:`cellflow` is a framework for modeling single-cell phenotypic screens.
+CellFlow is very flexible and enables researchers to systematically explore how cells respond to a wide range of experimental interventions, including drug treatments, genetic modifications, cytokine stimulation, morphogen pathway modulation or even entire organoid protocols.

 .. grid:: 3
     :gutter: 1